Why You Can't Switch Off (And How to Finally Empty Your Head)

 Beyond externalising the mental load, there are a few things that genuinely help the mind transition from active to restful.

 A consistent end-of-day ritual.
 Not an elaborate routine — simply a reliable signal that the day is over.
 The same sequence of small actions, in the same order, that tells your nervous system: we are done now.
-It can be as simple as making a cup of tea, changing out of work clothes, or writing tomorrow's single most important task.

 The Permission to Stop